 TO MAKE THE PIE CRUST

-- Get a standard sized quiche or pie tin, or as I’ve done a couple of smaller ones ready.
+- Get a standard sized quiche or pie tin approximately 20-22cm diameter.
 Grease it by rubbing a little olive oil or coconut oil all around the sides and base.

 - Preheat the oven to 175C / 350F

-- Combine butter, coconut, syrup and cacao powder in a bowl.
+- Combine melted oil with coconut, syrup and cocoa powder in a bowl.